 A general rule of thumb when you use heat is that it should be applied to the area for 20 minutes up to three times a day (unless otherwise indicated).

-Of course, once you begin actually treating your muscles you may find shorter or longer times provide you more relief (depending on your injury).
+Of course, once you begin actually using heat for muscle pain, you may find shorter or longer times provide you more relief (depending on your injury).
 Along with injuries that respond well to heat, though, there are those that do not.
 Of this includes fresh injuries, injuries that leave the skin hot or red.
 If the area is either bruised or swollen, it will general respond better to icing rather than heating. ￼

-There are a variety of solutions to treat muscle pain.
+There are a variety of ways to use heat for muscle pain relief.
 For many, shoulder pain can be a annoying and difficult to treat injury.
 To help aid the recovery process, you should begin your search with a heating pad specifically designed for the inflicted area.

-Products like this one are specifically designed to effectively treat the area in which you are experiencing pain, just heat it up and bring on the relief.
+Products like these are specifically designed to effectively treat the area in which you are experiencing pain.
+Just heat them up and experience all the benefits of thermotherapy for yourself!